crispinprojects/pi-webcam-security/README.md

 mv $DATE.avi /mnt/hd1/videos
 ```

 This script is called makeavi_usb.sh and again must be executable.
-The scrip can be added as a cron job as shown below
+The script can be added as a cron job as shown below.

 ```
 30 16 * * * /home/pi/makeavi_usb.sh > /dev/null 2>&1
 ```

-This creates the security webcam video at 4.30pm in the afternoon.
+In this example the security webcam video is created at 4.30pm in the afternoon.

 ## Deleting Webcam Images